radiantMoxie/tournament-results/Project_2_ReadMe.txt

 This project requires the user to set up a PostgreSQL database.
 Udacity provides a Vagrant config: https://www.udacity.com/course/viewer#!/c-nd004/l-3532028970/m-3631428767.

+Before you can execute the Python code, the database must first be built using psql.
+Instructions in the next section.

 How to Run Project
 ------------------
 Navigate to the folder you downloaded, ensuring that any zipped files are unzipped.
 Ensure all downloaded files are contained in the same folder.
-Open your command line and change directory to the folder that contains all the files.
-Power on and sign into the virtual machine.
+Using the Udacity-provided config, navigate to the VM (should be in the full-stack-nanodegree-vm/tournament directory) and power on and and sign into the machine.
+To initially create the database, run the command 'psql' to open up the psql command line interface.
+Then import the database using the command '\i tournament.sql'.
+Exit the psql CLI by using command '\q'.
-From the command line run the python file tournament.py ($ python tournament_test.py) to test the database.
+From the command line (should look like vagrant@vagrant-ubuntu-trusty-32:/$) run tournament.py (command 'python tournament_test.py') to test the database.
+The output from execution of tournament_test.py should end with "Success!
+All tests pass!".